Xorcode/xorcode.com/source/_posts/2013-07-28-running-node-js-with-dokku-on-an-ubuntu-instance.md

 ### Prerequisites

-Dokku requires the host name of the server to properly resolve or it will not install the necessary `VHOST` records.
-You can use any <abbr title="Fully Qualified Domain Name">FQDN</abbr> that will resolve using `dig +short $HOSTNAME` on your instance.
+<div class="alert alert-error"><i class="icon-warning-sign"></i> Dokku requires the host name of the server to properly resolve or it will not install the necessary <code>VHOST</code> records.
+You can use any <abbr title="Fully Qualified Domain Name">FQDN</abbr> that will resolve using <code>dig +short $HOSTNAME</code> on your instance.</div>

-The domain you use for your Dokku server needs to support wildcard sub domains.
+The domain you use for your Dokku server needs to support wildcard sub-domains.

 An example has been provided below:

     example.org    A     <Elastic IP>
     *              A     <Elastic IP>